 Also, at the end of the article you’d be able to download our business-oriented cost comparison guide that will give you a clear picture of how much money and time would cost you to build a mobile app in each one of this technologies.

 Building for the web is and has always been the most effective alternative to get your product in the hands of the largest possible number of users.
 Even if Progressive Web Apps aren’t mobile apps in the strict sense of the term, we had to include this option somewhere in the article because it can be a great option for shipping Minimum Viable Products (MVPs) or trying out a new market without having to invest a ton of time and money.

-A PWA is a web app that’s heavily optimized for mobile and has some very popular features like offline support and notifications.
+A PWA is effectively a Web App that’s heavily optimized for mobile and has some very popular features like offline support and notifications.
 What’s more, they can be added to the home screen in a way that makes them look like a mobile app, and because you don’t have to deal with clunky app stores, you can have conversion rates that are many times better than a typical app from the store.

-There’s one caveat, however: PWAs are designed to run in a browser.
+There’s one caveat, however: PWAs are web apps at their core and they are designed to run in a browser.
 This means that you don’t get access to most of the native technologies apart from notifications and offline support.
-And even those two features are limited to Android (though iOS support is expected to land sometime this year).
+And even those two features are limited to Android (though iOS support is expected to land sometime in 2018).

 What makes them so enticing is the fact that you can build a single product for Desktop and Mobile with no app stores to deal with.
 It’s a great way to expand your product line at a very low cost, since most startups offer their products as web apps anyway, and adding PWA capabilities doesn’t take a ton of effort or development costs.

 While they don’t cover most of the use cases for Native Apps, PWAs can be an amazing alternative for media and ecommerce companies.
 You can read up on them in our article on why you should consider building a Progressive Web App.